Benefits of SOLID using TypeScript

 SOLID is an acronym for five software design principles introduced by Robert C. Martin in the 2000s, that aim to help us structure our code to:

 • Write components that can be used in many software systems.

 · O: Open-Closed Principle

 · D: Dependency Inversion Principle

 Now, let’s go through each one of them.

 Single Responsibility Principle

-A class should have one, and only one, reason to change.
+A class should have one, and only one, a reason to change.

-If our classes assume multiple responsibilities, they will be highly coupled thus making them more difficult to maintain.
+If our classes assume multiple responsibilities, they will be highly coupled, thus making them more challenging to maintain.